ReactForAll/React-Course/Level_5/Milestones.md

 # Milestones
 Understanding the Typescript’s Type System
-Basic Types in Typescript
+Function Types
+Union Types and the “any” Type
 Type Inference
-Dynamic Types and the “any” Type
 Defining Custom Types
-Interfaces and Inheritance

 Through this level, students are introduced to the different types that are available in typescript and build custom interfaces for their requirements.